Miniature Australian Shepherd

 Some owners will say that the Miniature Australian Shepherd is more difficult to housebreak and train than its larger counterpart, but maintaining authority over the dog will go a long way to simplifying the process.
 These dogs require plenty of mental and physical stimulation to prevent the development of unwanted behaviors.
 As a breed, they can be prone to separation anxiety as they grow very close to their families.
 To prevent this, teach your pet to feel safe when home alone, and crate train them on time.
 Otherwise, their natural sense loyalty and love for their humans will turn into something sad and destructive.

 These dogs are also social and love to spend time with family, so if they are left alone too often for long periods of time, they may develop separation anxiety.
+When combined with their energy levels, this separation anxiety can result in a lot of destroyed furniture and nasty surprises.
 Miniature Australian Shepherds also tend to be apprehensive around strangers, but they are generally not aggressive with people.
 So socializing them early in their development is a wise idea.

 The Miniature Australian Shepherd is an incredibly active and energetic dog.
 So, if they are not given adequate daily exercise and mental stimulation, this breed is likely to develop behavioral problems.
 This breed requires a long daily walk in addition to plenty of outdoor play time.
 Training this dog for various dog sports including herding, agility, and fly ball will help to work off some of its extra energy.
 Keep them active and you’ll never experience any problems with these energetic doggos.